 Based on a similar principle as TRIPS, we utilize the TR technique to capture the variations in the multipath CSI due to different indoor events, and propose TRIEDS for indoor event detection.
-More specifically, thanks to the nature of TR that captures the variations in the CSI, maps different multipath profiles of indoor events into separate points in the TR space, and compresses the complex-valued features into a real-valued scalar called the spatial-temporal resonance strength, the proposed TRIEDS supports simplest detection and classification algorithms with a good performance.
-Compared with previous works on indoor monitoring systems which require multiple antennas, dedicated sensors, ultra-wideband transmission or LOS environment, and rely on only the amplitude information in the CSI, TRIEDS introduces a novel and practical solution which can well support through-the-wall detection and only requires low-complexity single-antenna hardware operating in the ISM band.
-To demonstrate the capability of TRIEDS in detecting indoor events in real office environments, we build a prototype that operates at 5.4 GHz band with a bandwidth of 125 MHz, as shown in Fig. 1, and conduct extensive experiments in an office on the tenth floor of an sixteenstory building.
+More specifically, thanks to the nature of TR that captures the variations in the CSI, maps different multipath profiles of indoor events into separate points in the TR space, and compresses the complex-valued features into a realvalued scalar called the spatial-temporal resonance strength, the proposed TRIEDS supports simplest detection and classification algorithms with a good performance.
+Compared with previous works on indoor monitoring systems which require multiple antennas, dedicated sensors, UWB transmission, or LOS environment, and rely on only the amplitude information in the CSI, TRIEDS introduces a novel and practical solution which can well support through-the-wall detection and only requires low-complexity single-antenna hardware operating in the ISM band.
+To demonstrate the capability of TRIEDS in detecting indoor events in real office environments, we build a prototype that operates at 5.4 GHz band with a bandwidth of 125 MHz, as shown in Fig. 1, and conduct extensive experiments in an office on the tenth floor of an sixteen-story building.
 During the experiments, we test the capability of TRIEDS of monitoring the states of multiple doors at different locations simultaneously.
 Using only one pair of single-antenna devices, TRIEDS could achieve perfect detection in LOS scenario and near 100% accuracy in detection when events happens in the absence of LOS path between the transmitter (TX) and the receiver (RX).

-The rest of the paper is organized as follows.
+This paper is organized as follows.
 In Section II, the system overview for TRIEDS is briefly discussed and an introduction to TR technique is given.
 The details of how TRIEDS works are studied and analyzed in Section III, consisting of an offline training phase and an online testing phase.
-Moreover, extensive experiments of TRIEDS in detecting indoor events in real office environments are conducted and the experimental results are investigated in
+Moreover, extensive experiments of TRIEDS in detecting indoor events in real office environments are conducted and the experimental results are investigated in Section IV.
+Based on the results in Section IV, we further discuss how the system parameters, human motions will affect the accuracy of TRIEDS, as well as the potential applications and future work.
+Finally, the conclusions are drawn in Section VI.